noah227/markdown-it-img-src-render/README.md

 # markdown-it-img-src-render

-Render img src as what you like, support both nodejs and browser.
+> Render img src the way you want.

 ## Example